uchicago-cs/student-resource-guide/tutorials/linux-intro.rst

 Then, type "terminal" in the input box.
 Click the "terminal" icon to open a terminal window.
 You can also use the keyboard shortcut: ``Ctrl+Alt+t.``

-If you are using SSH, connecting to a CS Linux server will directly open a terminal for you.

 Regardless of how you open the terminal, you will see something like this::